voxsim/knowledge/computer-science/data-structures/binary-search-tree.md

 1. If we want to balance a tree?
 I.e. each subtree of each node don't differ more than a certain amount.
 2. Skiena: Stop and Think: Exploiting Balanced Search Trees

+From geeksforgeeks:
+Binary Search Tree

+In Binary Search Tree is a Binary Tree with following additional properties:
+1. The left subtree of a node contains only nodes with keys less than the node’s key.
+2. The right subtree of a node contains only nodes with keys greater than the node’s key.
+3. The left and right subtree each must also be a binary search tree.
+Time Complexities:

+Search :  O(h)
+Insertion : O(h)
+Deletion : O(h)
+Extra Space : O(n) for pointers

+h: Height of BST
+n: Number of nodes in BST

+If Binary Search Tree is Height Balanced, then h = O(Log n)

+Self-Balancing BSTs such as AVL Tree, Red-Black
+Tree and Splay Tree make sure that height of BST remains O(Log n)
+BST provide moderate access/search (quicker than Linked List and slower than arrays).
+BST provide moderate insertion/deletion (quicker than Arrays and slower than Linked Lists).

+Examples : Its main use is in search application where data is constantly entering/leaving and data needs to printed in sorted order.
+For example in implementation in E- commerce websites where a new product is added or product goes out of stock and all products are lised in sorted order.